SUNDAY, JULY 28

 Part two of this two-part seminar is designed to help healthcare provider and supplier managers and directors advance their professional knowledge and master core competencies.
 This highly interactive session will offer peer-to-peer learning with an emphasis on discussion and idea-sharing.
 The seminar concentrates on five key areas of supply chain management: strategic sourcing, distribution, technology solutions, metrics, and strategic planning.
 The presenter will deliver cutting-edge thought leadership on supply chain that will benefit both provider and suppliers.

-- Connect the role of the supply chain to the intersection of Cost, Quality, and Outcomes
+- Connect the role of the supply chain as to the intersection of Cost, Quality and Outcomes.

-- Identify and develop a strategic plan to align the key areas of supply chain and provide the structure necessary to meet overall needs and goals of the organization
+- Identify and develop a strategic plan to align incentives and provide the structure necessary to meet overall needs and goals of the organization.

-- Explore the critical elements of strategic sourcing to deliver the supplies and services needed to fulfill the mission of patient care
+- Explore the critical elements of strategic sourcing in order to deliver the supplies and services needed to fulfill the mission of patient care.

-Value Analysis 101: The Basic Steps to Clinical Value Analysis
+Value Analysis 101: The Clinical Value Analysis Process

-This interactive session will define and describe the basic concepts of a clinical value analysis program.
-It will include learning how to formulate and operationalize a successful program based on interprofessional collaboration with clinicians, supply chain staff, and the value analysis professionals.
+This introductory session will define and describe the concepts of a clinical value analysis program.
+It will be an interactive opportunity to learn how to formulate and operationalize a successful program based on interprofessional collaboration with clinicians, supply chain staff, and value analysis professionals.

-- Describe the basic concepts of healthcare value analysis in the supply chain setting
+- Describe the concepts of healthcare value analysis in the evolving supply chain setting.

-- Explore how healthcare value analysis addresses the goals of AHRMM’s CQO and Institute for Healthcare Improvement's Triple Aim
+- Explore how healthcare value analysis addresses the goals of cost, quality and outcomes.

 This interactive session will include presentations covering physician preference strategies - when to use them and what strategies align best by product service lines; case studies in product utilization - how best to analyze, visualize, and normalize practices for effective patient care while controlling costs; and tips on how to develop and nurture physician relationships and maintain strong value analysis teams.
 The presentations will be followed by a moderated panel discussion to include questions from the audience.